 - 18. Clone this node as many times as you want to achieve the number of statelite nodes you desire.
 Refer to Cloning Virtual Servers section above.
 In order to clone, the source statelite node must be online and have SSH keys setup. - 19.
-Add the new node to DHCP
+Add the new node to DHCP where xxx is the node name, yyy is the operating system, and zzz is the profile name.

 20. Set up the noderes and nodetype tables.
-The values of nodetype.os and nodetype.profile were determined in step 10, where the statelite image was created.
+The values of nodetype.os and nodetype.profile were determined in step 11, where the statelite image was created.